Anson R. And Roswell P. Flower Erect A New Trinity Church On Sherman Street

 The building remained on the National Register of Historic Places.
 The State Historic Preservation Office opposed its demolition, but backed off after touring the structure and observing its condition, Mrs. Paddock said.

 The Trinity Parish House gifted by Emma Flower Taylor would be demolished in May of 2017.
-Below is a video from a drone documenting the demolition posted by Jeffry Weldon to his YouTube page.
+Below is a video from a drone documenting the demolition posted by Jeffry Weldon on his YouTube page.